|Credit: ULKASTUDIO | Shutterstock|

 Keeping you cleansed and preventing kidney stones

-Asparagus can act as a natural diuretic, due to its high amounts of the amino acid asparagine.
+Asparagus can act as a natural diuretic, according to a 2010 study published in the West Indian Medical Journal.
 This can help rid the body of excess salt and fluid, making it especially good for people suffering from edema and high blood pressure.
 It also helps flush out toxins in kidneys and prevent kidney stones.
+On the other hand, the National Institutes of Health recommends that people who are suffering from uric acid kidney stones should avoid asparagus.

-Asparagus is one of the few vegetables that contain inulin, a unique carbohydrate associated with improved digestion.
+According to The Ohio State University, asparagus contains inulin, a unique dietary fiber associated with improved digestion.
 Inulin is a prebiotic; it does not get broken down and digested until it reaches the large intestine.
-There, it nurtures bacteria known to improve nutrient absorption, decrease allergies, and lower the risk of colon cancer.
+There, it nurtures bacteria known to improve nutrient absorption, decrease allergies and reduce the risk of colon cancer.

 Antioxidants and anti-inflammatories, which are found in great quantities in asparagus, are typically associated with decreased risk of cancers.